iGBAEmu/EclipseIssues/README.md

 - **Duplicates** If your issue is already open, don't make another issue.
 Instead, describe that you are experiencing the same issue in a reply to another entry.
 To view current issues, [click here](https://github.com/iGBAEmu/EclipseIssues/issues).

 - **Close Prematurely** If you are closing an issue, you are agreeing that it is no longer needed (example: a bug fix was implemented).
 If you are closing it, please say why.

+- **Report Vulnerabilities with GitHub** If you have a possible security flaw, contact a member of the Eclipse team directly, such as @HeyItsShuga or @1GamerDev on Twitter.
+We don't want anyone abusing a vulnerability before it's fixed!